brstf/Cairn-RoS-FoundryVTT/README.md

+# Cairn for Rasp of Sand

+My fork of [Cairn for FoundryVTT](https://github.com/yochaigal/Cairn-FoundryVTT) with modifications for running Rasp of Sand, primarily renaming Gold to Sand, and adding XP to the character sheet.

 # Cairn for FoundryVTT!

 Implements basic character and item sheets for playing [Cairn](https://cairnrpg.com) by [Yochai Gal](https://newschoolrevolution.com) in Foundry VTT.
 Cairn is a mashup of Knave and Into The Odd, meant for Wood Fantasy settings such as Necrotic Gnome's [Dolmenwood](https://necroticgnome.com/collections/dolmenwood).